 In the service sector there is more cooling than in homes.
 Current ATES systems and cooling networks mainly supply cold to the service sector.
 It is estimated that the entire service sector uses 7 PJ of electricity for space cooling.

 Cooling options that use energy will contribute to the energy demand and, depending on the energy source, to CO2 emissions that we must avoid.
 It is therefore important to limit the energy demand for cooling as much as possible.
 This can be done with (natural) ventilation and sun blinds, but also with other ways to prevent heating up within the building.
 Think of the cooling effect of trees, water or green roofs.
 A problem that can occur on hot days is that the peak demand for cooling can cause capacity problems for the electricity grid.
 This problem can be exacerbated if demand is not sufficiently reduced in the future.
 Sustainability strategies in the built environment must consider the increasing demand for cooling on the one hand and the decreasing demand for space heating on the other.
-There are various ways of linking together a heating demand and a cooling demand, for example by using the residual heat from cooling (space or process cooling) to heat.
+There are various ways of linking together a heating demand and a cooling demand, for example by using the residual heat from cooling processes (space or process cooling) to heat.
 This can also be done by using heat and cold storage or other low-temperature networks, such as aquathermy.